jsx-eslint/eslint-plugin-react/README.md

 }
 ```

-See [ESLint documentation](https://eslint.org/docs/user-guide/configuring/configuration-files#extending-configuration-files) for more information about extending configuration files.
+See [`eslint` documentation](https://eslint.org/docs/user-guide/configuring/configuration-files#extending-configuration-files) for more information about extending configuration files.

 ## All